Troop-Software/troop.website/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
 Get your own Troop Website for free w/ Heroku

+I am currently running my troop off this software utilizing the free pricing tiers of Heroku, Mailgun, NewRelic and Papertrail.
+The only costs I have incurred are with AWS S3 for file storage (last months bill was 28 cents).
 ##Configure for your troop
 Edit the my_troop.yml file or set the ENV variable TROOP_CONFIG_FILE to point to your yml file